rmoskwa/crawl4ai-local-model-embedding/README.md

 1. **Repository Parsing**: Use `parse_github_repository` tool to clone and analyze open-source repositories
 2. **Code Validation**: Use `check_ai_script_hallucinations` tool to validate AI-generated Python scripts
 3. **Knowledge Exploration**: Use `query_knowledge_graph` tool to explore available repositories, classes, and methods

-## Building Your Own Server

-This implementation provides a foundation for building more complex MCP servers with web crawling capabilities.
-To build your own:

-1. Add your own tools by creating methods with the `@mcp.tool()` decorator
-2. Create your own lifespan function to add your own dependencies
-3. Modify the `utils.py` file for any helper functions you need
-4. Extend the crawling capabilities by adding more specialized crawlers